matteoferla/Fragmenstein/README.md

 There are four main classes —named after characters from the Fragmenstein book and movies:

-* `Monster` makes the stitched together molecules indepent of the protein — [documentation](documentation/monster/monster.md)
+* `Monster` makes the stitched together molecules indepently of the protein — [documentation](documentation/monster/monster.md)
 * `Igor` uses PyRosetta to minimise in the protein the fragmenstein monster followup — [documentation](documentation/igor.md)
 * `Victor` is a pipeline that calls the parts, with several features, such as warhead switching —[documentation](documentation/victor.md)
 * `Laboratory` does all the combinatorial operations with Victor (specific case)